Persistent low income

 Summary of Persistent low income By ethnicity (before housing costs) Summary

-- 18% of people in Asian households, and 13% of people in black households were in persistent low income – the highest percentages out of all ethnic groups
+- 27% of people in households in the ‘other’ ethnic group were in persistent low income – the highest percentages out of all ethnic groups

 4. By ethnicity (after housing costs)